coozoo/mountsmb/README.md

 Parameters:

     -mount - use to mount;
     -unmount - use to unmount;
     -localDest - local drive letter;

-   -netShare - remote shared folder;
+    -netShare - remote shared folder.

   Optional:

     -isPerm - make it permanent, means windows will remount it after reboot, default is FALSE;
     -remoteUser - user allowed to access this share;
     -remotePass - password for remote user.

   So to mount drive that accessible to everyone you can run: